Skip to content

 Grade: B-minus

-This metric measures the percent of long-term care patients showing depressive symptoms.
+This tells you the percent of residents who are exhibiting depressive symptoms.

 Appropriate Vaccine Usage